 When you don't blink enough, your eyes aren't properly lubricated, which can cause redness.
+"We live in a digital world and when we do close work on a computer, laptop, tablet, or cell phone, we tend to stare and this decreases the blink rate.
+It also tends to cause a cramping-like fatigue in the focusing and converging muscles of the eye," says Kegarise.
 If you spend a lot of time on your phone or computer, try taking "blink breaks" every few minutes to keep the moisture balance of your eyes intact.
-Similarly, you can get "screen sickness" that will leave you feeling awful—it's the same as carsickness, but you get it from scrolling.

 Wear Sunglasses When You're Outside